saattrupdan/auto-survey/README.md

 ### Installing and Running

 The easiest way to use the package is as a [uv](https://docs.astral.sh/uv/getting-started/installation/) tool.
-You can simply start searching for properties using the following command:
+You can start generating a literature survey using the following command:

 ```bash
 uvx auto-survey "<your topic here>"